Employee Assistance Programs (EAP) and Mental Health

 In practical terms this means that for an employee whose employer provides an EAP, the employee will be entitled to a set number of free counselling sessions per year: the aim being that these brief intervention services will assist staff to continue to work to their best capacity, despite setbacks that may occur in their personal or working lives.

 EAP is typically made available to an organisation’s staff and their immediate family (those living under the same roof).
 Those under the same roof can often be potentially at risk individuals, particularly the teenage or young adult children of employees.

 The media has highlighted stories of delays in such young people having access to state funded, or other community resources and help lines.
-EAP providers have 24 hour a day, 7 day a week help lines.
-They are available and free to employees and their immediate family at all hours and can provide an effective brief intervention that can prevent and reduce the spiral into many long term depressive or anxiety states, with the potential related problems of self medication through alcohol and/or illicit drugs.
+EAP help lines are available and free to employees and their immediate family, and can provide an effective brief intervention that can prevent and reduce the spiral into many long term depressive or anxiety states, with the potential related problems of self medication through alcohol and/or illicit drugs.